-An employee's use of the Town's e-mail system and/or access to the Internet through the Town's system constitutes his/her agreement to comply with the Town's E-mail and Internet Use Policy as well as his/her consent to the Town's recording and monitoring of the employee's use of the e-mail and Internet systems.
-Employees are subject to all rules and regulations promulgated by the Town of West Newbury's Board of Selectmen and Technology Committee.
+An employee's use of the Town's e-mail system and/or access to the Internet through the Town's system and /or use of social media on behalf of the Town constitutes his/her agreement to comply with the Town's E-mail, Internet and Social Media Use Policy as well as his/her consent to the Town's recording and monitoring of the employee's use of the e-mail Internet and social media systems.
+Employees are subject to all rules and regulations promulgated by the Town of West Newbury's Board of Selectmen.
 This policy may be altered or amended at the discretion of the Town at any time.
 Employees will be notified of any change in the policy.